Getting your woom bike fit for winter

 Once the bike's clean, you can get started with the maintenance.

-That's why, for the safety of your child, we recommend that you do a brief safety check before every ride – a good rule of thumb is to remember:
+For the safety of your child, we recommend that you do a brief safety check before every ride.
+Check the basics:

 screws, brakes, air

 - Screws: Check to see that all screws and quick-release skewers are tight.
-Important screw connections are located on the handlebars, stem, headset, saddle, wheels and pedals.
+The most important screws are located on the handlebars, stem, headset, saddle, wheels and pedals.

 - Brakes: Check to see that the front and rear brakes are working properly.
 The brakes are key safety-relevant wear out parts – a visual check is not sufficient!
-Severe temperature fluctuations can cause condensed water to form in the brake-cable housing and then freeze suddenly, causing the brakes to lock up.
-For preventative maintenance, you can clean and oil the brake cables, either yourself or have this done at a bike shop.
-Make sure not to get any oil on the brake pads or discs; otherwise braking performance will be greatly inhibited.
+Severe temperature fluctuations can cause condensed water to form in the brake-cable housing and then freeze, which could cause the brakes to lock up.
+For preventative maintenance, you can clean and oil the brake cables, either by yourself or done professionally at a bike shop.
+Make sure you don't get any oil on the brake pads or discs; otherwise braking performance will be greatly inhibited.
 Brake pads that come into contact with oil have to be replaced.
-Also, check to see whether the brake pads are still thick enough.
-In the winter, in particular, dirt wears down brake pads more quickly.
+Check to see how much life is left on the brake pads – are they still thick enough?
+Winter dirt can wear down brake pads more quickly.
+If you can no longer see grooves on the brake pads, it's time to replace them.

 - Air: For better grip on slippery surfaces you can reduce the air pressure in the winter.
 The minimum and maximum air pressure is shown on the sidewalls of the tyres.
-It's better to err on the side of less air pressure to ensure better ground contact.
-Check the tyres and wheels regularly, too, for damage and foreign objects, and to see if there is adequate tread depth.
+During the winter, you should aim to keep the pressure at the lower end to give the tyres a bigger surface area for added grip.
+Check the tyres and wheels regularly for damage and/or foreign objects that might have got wedged in the rubber, and to see if there is adequate tread left on the tyre.

 You can find out exactly how to do this and which other parts you should check regularly in this detailed blog with video tutorial.